 Infants, toddlers, and preschoolers have certain needs, and those needs help us determine what’s truly essential in these ministries.
-Here’s a list of the must-haves for your Children’s ministry!
+Here’s a list of the must-haves for your nursery and preschool classrooms!

 Let’s assume your ministry leader has already instituted safe screening of you and any other volunteers in your classroom.
 That’s the first step of safety but a bit beyond your control as a classroom teacher.
 The second safety essential is that there’s some kind of check-in/checkout procedure when children arrive and leave.
 After those two primary issues, there are key areas you can work on to ensure safety for infants, toddlers, and preschoolers.

 Safety is a concern in nursery and preschool classes in the areas of illness and the passing of germs around the class.
 While we can’t guarantee our nurseries and preschool classes are completely germ-free, we can cut down on the spread of colds and the flu by implementing a sick-child policy.
 You’ll need to determine with your team what your policy looks like.
 Many churches request that parents not bring their child to class if the child is running a temperature.
 Whatever your policy looks like, kindly and firmly communicate this to parents to ensure good health for all children.